 It is very simple.
 A job is a job.
 A task is a task.
 What most freelancers do wrong, in the beginning, is only aiming for the biggest jobs.
 What I’ve learned from working with different clients, everything from small start-ups to bigger global companies is that most clients are looking for experienced, creative and “bold” writers.
 Writers that can jump on any task and challenge themselves.

 Though I am most experienced in beauty, fashion and lifestyle related content I have been writing for other niches outside of my comfort zone.
 By doing this I’ve learned how important it is to be up for a challenge and work within different areas.
 This will also make being a freelancer more fun and you won’t ever find it boring.

-The smaller jobs and tasks matter for the long run
+The smaller jobs and tasks matter in the long run

-There is a quote that goes – “every little help”.
+There is a quote that goes – “every little helps”.

-This is so very true and the more the merrier.
-I’ve taken on many small jobs with low budgets and rating, with one goal in mind.
-To build up my profile and land that big clientship.
+I’ve taken on many small jobs with low budgets and ratings, with one goal in mind.
+To build up my profile and land that big clientship which leads to becoming self-employed.
 Today I am working with a global brand that has sold millions of products worldwide and is one of the biggest in natural cosmetics.
 After I’ve sent the application I had a big smile on my face, because I knew it was my time to shine.